Call for applications

 - Subsidies are generally not awarded for educational activities.

 - If the community also has non-artistic activities, its finances for artistic activities (income and expenses) should be listed separately from other operations and financing.

-- Mandatory: The community’s audited financial statements (signed) for the previous financial period (annual report, income statement and balance sheet) and operating plan and budget for the forthcoming year.
+- Mandatory: The community’s audited financial statements (signed) for the previous financial period (annual report, long income statement and balance sheet) and operating plan and budget for the forthcoming year.
 The maximum file size for each attachment is 4Mb.

 Attachments may not be sent by e-mail.